How to Integrate Supabase Auth with Astro: Complete Guide

 - A Supabase project created at supabase.com

-- Your Supabase project URL and anon key (found in Settings > API)
+- Your Supabase project URL and API key (found in Project Settings > API Keys)

 - Basic familiarity with cookies and session management